prayerslayer/scrape-a-ball/README.md

 Scrapes basketball-reference.com all the time, extracts information to a database, provides REST API.

+# TOODO

+* Where is check for valid year best suited?
+Not possible as middleware because there aren't any req.params yet.

 # Desired API format in v0.1

 Not included in first version: Coaches, Drafts, Seasons, Playoffs, Awards.